 But, if the property has lost value and there is a deficiency, it can be a bad thing for you to do.
 Once you accept the deed in lieu of foreclosure, the property is yours.
 You may have given up your legal right to collect any more money from your buyer.
 A smart buyer may prey on your ignorance and try to get out of paying a deficiency by offering you this easy alternative.
 You may be so eager to solve the problem you neglect to ask your attorney about collecting the deficiency.

-When you seller-finance, you should obtain a Financial Statement from the buyer.
+When you seller-finance, you should obtain financial information on your buyer.
 You should also consult an attorney before selling the property, and again in the event of a default by your buyer.

 Use this web site to sell your note for fast cash to a family business buying notes since 1971.